aiplan4eu/up-fast-downward/README.md

 If you need several solvers, you can list them all within the brackets.

-You can also install the Fast Downward integration separately (in case, the current version of unified_planning does not include Fast Downward or you want to add it later to your unified planning installation).
+You can also install the Fast Downward integration separately (in case the current version of unified_planning does not include Fast Downward or you want to add it later to your unified planning installation).
 With

 ```
 pip install up-fast-downward